tildearrow/furnace/doc/1-intro/faq.md

 Furnace keeps backups of the songs you've worked on before. go to **file > restore backup**.

-## tracking
+## workflow

 ### how do I compose in 6/8, 5/4, or other time signatures?

 set the pattern length to a multiple of the number of beats (6 or 5 as mentioned above). don't forget to change the row highlight values to match!

-### how do I track triplets, quintuplets, or other tuplets?
+### how do I do triplets, quintuplets, or other tuplets?

 there are two common methods:
 - use delay commands (`EDxx`) to offset notes into their correct places. this is good for the occasional set of tuplets, but if you expect to use a lot of them...
 - plan ahead for the song to have them by making your pattern length a multiple of that number. remember to adjust row highlight values to match.

-depending on the tempo of the song, it may only be possible to get perfectly even tuplets by changing the tick rate. mind that the result may not be authentic to hardware.
+depending on the tempo of the song, it may only be possible to get perfectly even tuplets by changing the tick rate. mind that this may hinder playback in games or sound engines that use the vertical blank interval for their timing.

 ### why do certain notes not play low enough, high enough, or in tune?